A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Introduction

 \section{Introduction}

-During the health crisis due to the COVID-19 pandemic, the development of reliable mathematical models, supported by the availability and analysis of complete and accurate data, prove to be fundamental tools for the interpretation and understanding of the epidemic outbreak, as well as for providing support to digital health \cite{QDP20Springer}.
-If fed by accurate input data, epidemiological mathematical models can enable forecasting the trend of the outbreak and allow a description of the dynamics of the infection, in particular for those figures related to number of infected, hospitalized, healed and deceased individuals.
-Even when available, data may be difficult to polish, organize, and analyse in meaningful ways that allow for a coherent and immediate interpretation.
-This can be very useful, from one hand, to inform the general public and, from another hand, to provide institutional bodies and authorities with factual quantitative information that may enable the implementation of relevant decisions.
+For the COVID-19 pandemic, the development of reliable mathematical models, supported by the availability and analysis of complete and accurate data, {is a fundamental tool} for the interpretation and understanding of the epidemic, as well as for providing support to digital health \cite{QDP20Springer}.
+The availability of accurate and complete historical data together with a suitable epidemiological model for short-term forecasting are essential to provide institutional bodies and authorities with factual quantitative information prior to the adoption of non-pharmaceutical interventions (NPIs).

-This paper has a twofold goal.
-The first one is to present a newly developed mathematical dashboard (accessible online at the address \url{https://www.epimox.polimi.it}) that gathers all the most relevant data concerning infected, hospitalized, healed and deceased individuals, as well as to characterize the evolution of the epidemic outbreak through suitable fittings of the former figures, together with their first and second rates of variation.
-This analysis, which focuses on the situation in Italy at both national and regional scales -- for all the $20$ Italian regions -- will enhance the interpretation and transparency of available data thanks to an immediate appreciation of the past epidemic development, together with its current trends.
-The second goal is to enable a comparison between the first epidemic wave, the one that initiated on February 21st, 2020 and exhausted in early June 2020, and the new (second) wave that took off in early October and is currently violently hitting Italy this Fall.
-The two waves feature indeed several analogies as well as significant differences that we aim to highlight and analyze.
-Moreover, still on the ground of this comparison, a preview on the expected trend of the epidemic outbreak for the near future will be discussed, based on a data extrapolation after curve registration from one side, and of a model-based epidemiological model from another side.
+The first goal of this paper is to present a newly developed mathematical dashboard named {\it epiMOX} (accessible online at the address https://www.epimox.polimi.it ), which gathers the time histories of recorded epidemiological compartments and their first and second rates of variation. \LD{We believe that} this analysis, which focuses on the situation in Italy at both national and regional scales -- for all the $20$ Italian regions -- will enhance the interpretation and transparency of available data thanks to a thorough understanding of the past epidemic development, and of its current trends.
+As several other countries, Italy has been hit since February 2020 by a sequence of epidemic waves: the first one initiated on February 21, 2020 and exhausted in early June 2020, while the second wave raised in early October 2020 and peaked in late November 2020, while the outbreak of a third wave is being observed at the time of writing (March 7, 2021).

+The second goal of the paper is to enable a comparison between the first and the second epidemic waves in Italy that feature indeed several analogies, as well as significant differences that we aim to highlight and analyze.

+Finally, a preview on the expected trend of the epidemic for the near future -- late March 2021 -- is discussed, based on a compartmental epidemiological model, named SUIHTER, which was purposely designed for the Italian COVID-19 epidemic \cite{SUIHTER20}.